-A one-of-a-kind whole-body experience: A Sound Bath in the ambience of a magnificent sacred space.
+Celebrate Pride with a one-of-a-kind whole-body experience: A Sound Bath in the ambiance of a magnificent sacred space.

-Presented by Grace Cathedral, top Bay Area musicians Egemen Sanli, Amber Field, Sam Jackson and special guests will take you on a deeply meditative sonic journey.
+Presented by Grace Cathedral, top Bay Area musicians Egemen Sanli, Phoenix Song, Sam Jackson, and a special guest will take you on a deeply meditative sonic journey.

 Bring your favorite yoga mat and/or blanket (for cozy fun) and celebrate the reopening of the cathedral and our annual theme of healing with immersive sound and light filtered through stunning stained glass, an atmosphere unlike any other in San Francisco.

+Doors open for seating at 6:30 pm.
+The entrance to the cathedral is at the top of the Great Steps.
+The accessible entrance is via the breezeway on Sacramento Street between Taylor and Jones Streets or via the garage elevator.
 Due to the quiet nature of this event, there will be no late seating.
 Please arrive no later than 7 pm.
-Tickets available online only; no ticket sales at door.
+Tickets are available online only; no ticket sales at door.

 Egemen Sanli is a modern dervish, carrying the flag of his Turkish roots as a musician.
 He plays the sitar alongside other ethnic instruments (shamisen, saz, hang and handpan drums, banjo, flutes).
 He utilizes beats, loops and tanpura machines to compliment his joyful improvisations based on traditional Eastern ragas.
 He lives and performs regularly in the Bay Area; he is also a certified Yoga teacher.

-Amber Field has been performing since 2004 and was featured in San Francisco Magazine’s Best of the Bay for yoga music in 2009.
+Phoenix Song (formerly known as Amber Field) has been performing since 2004 and was featured in San Francisco Magazine’s Best of the Bay for yoga music in 2009.
 They have lived in Korea, Nepal, India, Liberia, Peru, and the SF Bay Area and specialize in world fusion.
-Amber plays didgeridoo, esraj, djembe, Native flute, harmonium and sings like an angel.
+Phoenix Song plays didgeridoo, esraj, djembe, Native flute, harmonium and sings like an angel.
 They love to free people’s voices and drums in private and group classes.

 Sam Jackson, founder and director of VibrantStillness is a masterful Crystal Bowls player.
 His resonant melodies and floating harmonics unite the spaces of composition and sound healing.
 As a founding musician of Grace Cathedral’s Yoga on the Labyrinth, his Crystal Bowls and Paiste Gongs have inspired thousands of yoga practitioners to ground into their moving meditation with a vibrant sense of calm and presence.